 2006 – 2007

-In the 2014-15 season, TALISE TREVIGNE made her debut as Sister Rose (Dead Man Walking) with Opera Parallele in San Francisco, made her company and role debut as Ophelia (Hamlet) for Fort Worth Opera, and then appeared with Opera Lafayette for a role in the rarely-heard L’Epreuve Villageoise, to be recorded in concert at Washington DC’s Kennedy Centre.
+In the 2014-15 season, TALISE TREVIGNE made her debut as Sister Rose (Dead Man Walking) with Opera Parallele in San Francisco, made her company and role debut as Ophelia (Hamlet) for Fort Worth Opera, and then appeared with Opera Lafayette for a role in the rarely-heard L’Epreuve Villageoise, that was recorded in concert at Washington DC’s Kennedy Centre.
 On the concert stage, she joined the Florida Orchestra for a mixed programme including Mahler and Barber.

-Last season’s highlights include her appearance as the Heroines in Les Contes d’Hoffmann at Knoxville Opera, Opera de Lyon under the baton of Kazushi Ono, and at Israeli Opera with Frederic Chaslin.
+Other recent highlights include her appearance as the Heroines in Les Contes d’Hoffmann at Knoxville Opera, Opera de Lyon under the baton of Kazushi Ono, and at Israeli Opera with Frederic Chaslin.
 At Washington National Opera, she revived the role of Pip (Moby-Dick), joined the cast of Portland Opera’s Pirates of Penzance as Mabel, and at New Zealand Opera appeared as Mimi (La bohème.)

 During the 2011-12 season, Ms. Trevigne appeared as Pip in Jake Heggie’s opera Moby Dick with San Diego Opera, a role she repeated in October 2012 when she made her company debut with San Francisco Opera.
 In May 2011, she made her debut with San Diego Opera as Micaela in their production of Carmen, then returned to Bel Canto At Caramoor to sing the role of Jemmy in Rossini’s Guillaume Tell in Summer 2011.
 Ms. Trevigne also received Britain’s coveted Royal Philharmonic Society Music Award for her portrayal of Violetta in La traviata with Birmingham Opera.